shishu94/Klipperotchy/tools/serial_moonraker_bridge/README.md

 # Setup
 We will use the Mosaic Palette 3 Pro (P3P) as an example to set it up.
 Also we will use a Raspberry Pi 4 as a reference.

-**Note:** I tested this as is on a few different devices some work very reliably others don't here is a list of what I tested so far.
+**Note:** I tested this as is on a few different devices.
+Some work very reliably others don't.
+Here is a list of what I tested so far.
 This means that the devices runs Klipper and the bridge code at the same time.
 This is what I call local mode.

 Work well:
 - Raspberry Pi 4